 It is important to know all the sources of sugar.
 It is not just everything that is sweet but anything that can turn to sugar like pieces of bread.
 Cutting down your sugar intake is good for cavity prevention as well as general health.

 When you have to have sugar!
 The best way to prevent cavities is to prevent the sugar from staying next to your teeth.
 Brushing after eating sugar, rinsing your mouth with Fluoride mouth wash or chewing sugarless gum can help.
 But nothing has the effect of avoiding sugar!

 Is there any kind of food that prevents tooth decay?
 Well, not really.
-Some people believed that chewing foods like apple and carrots may have some plaque removal effect, but they still contain some sugar so any advantage of them is not clear.
+Some people believed that chewing foods like apple and carrots may have some plaque removal effect, but they still contain some sugar so any advantage with them is not clear.

-Fluoride that is absorbed by your body when teeth were forming (during mother s pregnancy to early childhood) integrates into the structure of enamel and makes it stronger.
+Fluoride that is absorbed by your body when teeth were forming (during mother’s pregnancy to early childhood) integrates into the structure of enamel and makes it stronger.

 After teeth eruption fluoride that is inside your toothpaste or mouthwash, or what your dentist places on your teeth still have a positive effect on your teeth.
 It strengthens the enamel and reduces the chance of tooth decay.

 If you have children and live in an area that has no Fluoride in its drinking water you should consult your dentist and physician about Fluoride tablets that are available for children.